mdgriffith/elm-codegen/README.md

-# elm-prefabber
+# Elm Prefabber

+A codegen library

 ## Goals
-- [] - Auto-generate import statements by hoisting used values.
-Be able to define aliases at the top level
+- [x] Auto-generate import statements by hoisting used values.
-- [] - Auto-hoist exposing declarations for top level decls
+- [x] Auto-hoist exposing declarations for top level decls
-- [] - Auto format names so they're syntactically valid elm.
+- [x] Auto format names so they're syntactically valid elm.
-- [] - Parenthize function calls when necessary
+- [x] Parenthize function calls when necessary

-There may also be some opportunity to build up signatures and expressions in paralell.

-Such as when defining a top level record.

 Separately, it would be realllly cool if this library could generate a helper library for generating code for any package in the elm ecosystem.